umcu7tcoillab/Driverboard/README.md

-**7T Philips Achieva driverboard**
+**Driverboard for 7T MRI (Philips Achieva)**

-Made for our 7T Philips Achieva MRI system.
+A driverboard made for our 7T Philips Achieva MRI system.
+It has been tested in the field of the 7T MRI.

-Gerber files are included to be used for ordering your own PCB's.
+Gerber and BOM files for making your own PCB's are included.

 > PCB drawn in Kicad 5.1.5